 The appeal process for grades, academic misconduct, and non-academic misconduct are all handled by the Office of Student Judicial Affairs.
-Information about Academic Grade Appeals, as well as forms and procedures documents, can be found here.
+Information about Academic Grade Appeals, as well as forms and procedures documents, can be found at the webpage above.